 Lower performance levels what was expected in the trainings.

-Un suboptimal progress of the trainings.
+Un suboptimal progress of workouts.

 General muscle pain, appearance of injuries more frequently or we have not fully recovered from that injury.